 Everything on your standing website should be part of that pathway.
 Anything else is just wasted words, specious space, overlooked opportunity.

 This is where you nab our attention.
 You have about .99 seconds to keep us in.
 You’ve got to move us.
 Access our initial emotions.
 Through storytelling.

 This isn’t your resume.
 It’s an opportunity to build trust in your expertise, deepen connections, and lead readers to your services.
 Start with a personal anecdote.
 Lead into your problem solving and background.
 Tell your founding story.
-Read more here.
+Read more about brand storytelling.

 Here’s where you share the benefits (not just the features) and how your business solves their problem.
 Still storytelling—not just a list.
-How does their life change when they click Buy Now?
+How does their life change when they click your CTA?

 Address the point points of your Ideal Customer Avatar.
 Not just actual factual logistical questions.
 And every FAQ answer should link somewhere deeper.

 Offer value to those smart enough to join your contacts.
 And hint at hidden benefits, the community they’ll be joining, the opportunities for learning.